 - Another approach is to focus on the income stability aspect of a CGA contract.
 Emphasize the fact that payments are fixed for life.
 Because the payout amount is based on the original gift value, the distribution to annuitants is not impacted by market volatility or other changes to the current value of the original gift.
 For individuals looking for this form of steady income stream, this could be a valuable aspect.

 - Another option would be to consider an estate planning use of the charitable gift annuity for beneficiaries or heirs.
-Notwithstanding certain exceptions such as a spousal beneficiary, current legislation (the SECURE Act) now requires that IRA or other qualified funds be distributed within 10 years of a decedents passing.
+Notwithstanding certain exceptions such as a spousal beneficiary, existing legislation (the SECURE Act) requires that IRA or other qualified funds be distributed within 10 years of a decedents passing.
 Funding a gift annuity with remaining qualified funds would allow those assets to be stretched over the lifetime of the annuitants.
 The annuity rates in effect at the time of the gift annuity’s funding would apply.

-- As the market reaches new highs or continues to be volatile, donors may be willing to initiate contracts using appreciated (or re-appreciated) securities.
+- As the market continues to be volatile, donors may be willing to initiate contracts using appreciated (or re-appreciated) securities.
 Being mindful of how donors might find it most advantageous to give, and especially how that might be different than in prior years, can help fundraisers to be successful.
 It is important to remember that cash is not the only way to fund a gift and that there can be material advantages to donors using appreciated assets.

 The information set forth in this Planned Giving Flash Update is for informational and educational purposes only.
 It is not intended to be used or relied upon as legal advice or tax advice.
 Any clients or potential clients of PNC who desire to implement these strategies, should do so only after receiving advice from their independent tax and legal advisors, who should explain how these strategies may impact your individual situation and prepare the necessary documents and/or other items that are necessary to properly implement these strategies.